CelineReisser/TE_annotation/README.md

 # TE_annotation
-Pipeline for TE annotation of the Pinctada margaritifera genome
+Pipeline for TE annotation of the *Pinctada margaritifera* genome

+We used the software RepeatModeler to annotate transposable elements of the *P. margaritifera* genome.